Igor Akinfeev: Style of play and reception

 Regarded as a promising talent in his youth, Akinfeev's precocious performances as a youngster earned him comparisons with former esteemed Russian goalkeepers Lev Yashin and Rinat Dasayev.
 In 2005, UEFA's Pavel Gognidze praised Akinfeev for being a "cool-headed" goalkeeper in spite of his young age, commenting: "On top of confidence, Akinfeev can also boast cat-like reflexes and excellent aerial ability while he is quick off his line to deal with crosses and through balls.
 Handy with his kicks, what makes him so remarkable for his age is his positional sense – so well developed that the ball seems drawn towards him."
 CSKA's goalkeeping coach at the time, Vyacheslav Chanov, also added: "Igor is a real goalkeeper, it's in his character and attitude.
 Since the age of four, he has only dreamed of becoming a goalkeeper.
 He's very confident.
 I think he also tops all Russian goalkeepers in the length and precision of his goal kicks.
 With his right, he kicks 90 metres, with his left 80 metres."
+He has also been praised in the media for his leadership qualities.